Social Equity & Wellbeing Network /Tuia te Oranga

 SEWN Board (2018-2019)

 ♦ Ian Lothian (Chair) Ian brings his experience of dealing with boards, trusts and governing bodies in small to large organisations, including community agencies and non-proft organisations; he is a chartered member of the Institute of Directors

 ♦ Helen Gatonyi Helen was Manager of the Tenants’ Protection Association in Christchurch for 25 years.
 She has served on the SEWN Board for many years and is a past Chairperson.

-♦ Chris Webber As manager of the PEEEP Trust in Christchurch, Chris brings a non-profit organisational perspective to the Board.
+♦ Chris Webber As manager of the PEEEP Trust in Christchurch, Chris provides his non-profit management perspective to the Board.

 We are generously supported by: